 2. There has been a huge jump in adoption of technology—which helps us plan our personal and professional lives in a much more efficient way, giving us time for other important things, be it personal wellness or professional development

 How do you raise this level of empathy and humanness as a senior HR leader?
 How do you measure progress?

 This question is close to my heart and I have been working on further improving my level of empathy as a leader.

 I tried many ways, but what worked for me is reverse mentoring.
-I get my team members, including skip levels, to give me feedback regularly.
+I get my team members, including skip levels, to give me feedback on a regular basis.
 More importantly, when they do feel I need to show more empathy at that particular time or during that meeting they just nudge me via a message or via sign language which I immediately pick up.
 This has helped me immensely and again via feedback I get to know if I am improving.

 What skills should HR leaders equip themselves with?
 What are the top areas that HR needs to focus on?